-Quince is a very fragrant, yellow fruit used to make jams and jellies.
+Quince is a very fragrant yellow fruit used to make jams and jellies.
 Quinces vary in shape.
-Many are the shape of an apple, while others resemble a pear.
+Many are in the shape of an apple, while others resemble a pear.
 Are fruits on flowering quince edible?
 Yes.
 The fruit on a flowering quince is edible, but the fruit on a flowering or Japanese quince is extremely tart.

 While you can use them to make jams and jellies, you’ll get much better results from a quince that was bred to produce fruit.
-Grow flowering quince if your goal is to produce an outstanding display of pink, red or orange flowers in early spring.
+Grow flowering quince if your goal is to produce an outstanding display of pink, red, or orange flowers in early spring.
 Otherwise, choose a modern cultivar developed for fresh eating.

 How to Grow a Quince Tree

 Quince trees are hardy in U.S. Department of Agriculture zones 5 through 9.
 Growing quince trees isn’t that difficult as long as you can provide appropriate conditions.
 Choose a sunny location with fertile soil.
 Quinces adapt to wet or dry soils but perform best when the soil is well-drained.